-A Pointer is a reference to some content.
-From the perspective of NRL that content is held on a remote system.
-It has its own lifecycle that is managed by a third-party (the Record owner).
-The Pointer Lifecycle as described by NRL defines the statuses and permitted transitions between those statuses for the pointer.
+A Pointer is a reference to some content, which is stored on a system external to NRL.
+It has its own lifecycle that is managed by a third party (the Record owner).
+The Pointer lifecycle as described by NRL defines the statuses and permitted transitions between those statuses for the pointer.
 The statuses and transitions ensure that only the appropriate pointers are shown to Consumers.

-- “superseded” – Indicates that this Pointer has been replaced by another.
-This could be a Pointer with updated meta-data or an updated reference to a document.
+- “superseded” – Indicates that this Pointer has been replaced by an updated version.
+This could be a Pointer with updated metadata or an updated reference to a document.
 Note that this represents the status of the pointer and does not necessarily indicate a previous version of a document.

-- “entered-in-error” – Indicates that the Pointer should not have been entered into the NRL as it is not valid.
-This could be for a number of reasons, including errors on either the pointer meta-data or the record/document itself.
+- “entered-in-error” – Indicates that the Pointer should not have been entered into the NRL, as it is not valid.
+This could be for a number of reasons, including errors in either the pointer metadata or the record/document itself.
 This status allows a Provider to mark a Pointer as erroneous without needing to delete it.

 Only pointers with the status of “current” are made available to Consumers.
 The statuses “superseded” and “entered-in-error” are in use in the Pointer Lifecycle for pointer management and auditing purposes.